 So bottom line last Friday, I rescued a ‘little girl foreign exchange student’ who I will make sure is fully legal and hope you’ll enjoy hearing stories about her and who knows, maybe if she shows some aptitude, I’ll turn the laptop over to her for her perspective.
 Right now, Sam is thinking, “gee, everything was great at Doggie Disneyland, but did we have to bring her home?”
 That and “so how long is this semester and when does she go back to that foreign land?”

-When you see pics like this, you know everything’s gonna be all good.
+When you see pics like this, you know everything’s gonna be just fine.

 Anyone know the procedure for procuring a H-1B Visa?
 Got any tips to share?